 What is the treatment?

-In many patients, the vitreomacular traction is minimal and has only limited impact on vision, therefore, no treatment is needed.
-However, in some people, the vitreomacular traction can be large causing significant visual disturbance making it difficult to carry out daily activities as driving or reading.
+In many patients, the vitreomacular traction is minimal and has only a limited impact on vision, therefore, no treatment is needed.
+However, in some people, the vitreomacular traction can be large causing significant visual disturbance making it difficult to carry out daily activities such as driving or reading.
 In such cases, the retina specialist may consider a treatment which is surgery.

 The surgery is called “vitrectomy” which involves removing the gel inside the eye using very small instruments and release of the vitreomacular traction from the retina with the aid of fine micro-forceps.

-Vitrectomy surgery is performed with the aid of local anaesthetic (small injection of anaesthetic solution around the eye) as a day surgery.
+Vitrectomy surgery is performed with the aid of local anaesthetic (small injection of anaesthetic solution around the eye) as day surgery.
 Your eye will be numbed and you will not feel any pain, although you may feel some pressure sensation during the surgery.
 The surgery often takes about 30-40 minutes.
 The surgery can be combined with cataract removal if you have a cataract (or if you are over 60 years).

 Mr Ellabban will discuss with you the details of the surgery and advise you about the procedure.

 Mr Ellabban will discuss with you in detail about the surgery.
 The main reason to proceed with the surgery is to attempt to improve vision.
 If your symptoms are minimal and you are not aware of any visual problems, you might not need the surgery.
 However, if the distortion affects your ability to drive, read or perform important tasks, you should consider having the surgery.